humdingerb/clipdinger/Readme.md

 ### Tips & Tricks

 *	Instead of double-clicking a clip/favorite or hitting _RETURN_ to paste it, you can also drag & drop it into applications or onto the Desktop.
 That's useful in some situations, especially since it leaves the Clipdinger window open.
+*	Hold _SHIFT_ while pasting to sprunge.us to keep the Clipdinger window open.
+This, too, is probably rarely used, but comes in handy when e.g. sprunging several clips one after another.
 *   Changes in the settings window can be viewed live in the main window.
 To find the right fading settings for you, it's best to keep working normally for some time to fill the history and then just play around with the sliders until you're satisfied.
 *   Clipdinger's _Auto-paste_ feature can be a bit tricky: It doesn't know in which window you pressed _SHIFT_ + _ALT_ + _V_ for it to pop up.
 With activated auto-paste, it simply pastes into last window that was active before you hit _RETURN_ or double-clicked an entry.
 So, avoid detours...
 *   If you want to back-up Clipdinger's settings, history or favorites, or have the need to delete one or all of these files, you'll find them under `/boot/home/config/settings/Clipdinger/`.